 One of the biggest advantages that small businesses have over their larger counterparts is the former's ability to adapt to changing environments.
 When it comes to online marketing, small businesses must use their ability to adapt in order to stay ahead of the game.
 For instance, learning about ongoing industry trends is a crucial factor in ensuring your online marketing campaigns are effective.
 However, since most small businesses do not possess huge marketing departments, learning about industry trends can be a tough task.

 Fortunately, there are a number of marketing leaders that maintain different blogs and websites.
 These experts often possess a great deal of information when it comes to using various social media tools.
+An examples of this is website like Hubspot and Cllax.
 It’s highly advised that small businesses take steps to follow these individuals, ensuring they too are up to speed with the latest trends and happenings.

 - Maintain a Blog: